KJWilliamson/glowy-clock/README.md

-## Glow clock built with HTML, CSS, and avascript
+## Glow clock built with HTML, CSS, and Javascript